“Bringing Learning to Life”

 Therfield Summer Fete

-On Friday 7th July, our active Friends committee put together a wonderful summer fete for our small school.
+Our wonderful Friends committee planned a wonderful summer fete for our small school.
 Families were invited to spend a couple of hours together in the glorious sunshine enjoying a range of stalls, games, refreshments and entertainment.
 You cannot beat Therfield in the sunshine!

 Fairy Garden Re-opening